Wittenoom, Western Australia

-The former townsite no longer receives government services.
-In December 2006, the Government of Western Australia announced that the town's official status would be removed and, in June 2007, Jon Ford, the Minister for Regional Development, announced that the townsite had officially been degazetted.
-The town's name was removed from official maps and road signs, and the Shire of Ashburton is able to close roads that lead to contaminated areas.

-The Wittenoom steering committee met in April 2013 to finalise closure of the town, limit access to the area, and raise awareness of the risks.
-Details of how that would be achieved were to be determined but it would probably necessitate removing the town's remaining residents, converting freehold land to crown land, demolishing houses, and closing or rerouting roads.
-By 2015, six residents remained.
-In 2017, the number had dropped to four, to three in 2018, and to two in 2021.

-As of September 2022, Wittenoom had no remaining residents, and demolition of remaining structures by the Western Australian Government began in May 2023.
+The area around Wittenoom was mainly pastoral until the 1940s when mining for blue asbestos began.
+In 1947, a company town was established and grew to a peak population of 881 in 1961.
+Following the closure of the mine in 1966, the town declined to just 100 residents by 1979.
+Amid health concerns about asbestos contamination, a series of decisions by the Western Australian Government resulted in services being removed and the eventual eviction of all remaining residents by 2023.

+The Panyjima ("Banjima") Aboriginal Australian people have held exclusive native title over the area surrounding the former town of Wittenoom since 2014, and campaign for the area's clean-up by the government.

 Name

+The areas is known by as Ngambigunha in the Banjima language of its traditional owners.

-Wittenoom was named by Lang Hancock after Frank Wittenoom, his partner in the nearby Mulga Downs Station.
+It was given the name Wittenoom by Lang Hancock after Frank Wittenoom, his partner in the nearby Mulga Downs Station.
 The land around Wittenoom was originally settled by Wittenoom's brother, politician Edward Horne Wittenoom.

 By the late 1940s, there were calls for a government townsite near the mine, and the Mines Department recommended it be named Wittenoom, advising that adoption of that name was strongly urged by the local people.

 The name was approved in 1948, but it was not until 2 May 1950 that the townsite was officially gazetted.
 In 1951, the name was changed to Wittenoom Gorge at the request of the mining company but, in 1974, it was changed back to Wittenoom.

 The mine closed in 1966, and the official abolition of the town was gazetted in March 2007.